gomorpheus/morpheus-docs/provisioning/library/library.rst

 * Node Types
 * Option Types
 * Option Lists
-* Templates
+* File Templates
 * Scripts

 Uploaded or synced images from the virtual images section are added to nodes, a node or multiple nodes are added to layouts, and layouts are added to Instance Types.
-Scripts and Templates can be attached to nodes, with phased execution options for scripts.
+Scripts and File Templates can be attached to nodes, with phased execution options for scripts.

 Instance Types
 --------------